zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-kafka/deploy-and-test-kafka.md

 2. Review the Consumer Configurations

-    Follow the same concepts and practices of Producer, Consumer microservices has its configuration externalized and they should point to right Apache Kafka broker that Producer is connected.
-The following command allow you list the contents of Consumer properties.
+    Following the same concepts and practices of Producer, Consumer microservice has its configuration externalized and should point to the right Apache Kafka broker that Producer is connected.
+The following command allows you to list the contents of Consumer properties.

     ```bash
     <copy>cat $LAB_HOME/springboot-kafka/kafka-consumer/src/main/resources/application.yaml</copy>
     ```

-    And, likewise with Producer case, Consumer should to point to the above bootstrap servers and topic.
+    And, likewise in the Producer case, the Consumer should point to the above bootstrap servers and topic.

     > **Note:** If you change these configurations, you will have to modify these parameters.